Complete Guide to Valuation and Investing Strategies

 PEG Ratio

 PEG is simply PE ratio divided by the company’s growth rate.
-I typically like to use the growth rate of a company’s revenue instead of EPS.
+Some investors prefer to use the growth rate of a company’s revenue instead of EPS.
 By incorporating growth rate into PE ratio, this measure attempts to find a balance between value and growth.
 Although there are many opinions on this matter, a PEG of below 1 is generally regarded as cheap.

 Price to Book ratio is calculated by dividing the stock price by a company’s book value per share.
 Book value is simply the equity value recorded on a company’s balance sheet, and it represents the amount of capital that investors have actually poured into a company’s operation.
 For instance, if you spent S$100,000 to open your restaurant out of your own pocket, that would the book value of your restaurant.
 If you use the profits from the restaurant to grow your business (hiring more chefs, buying more equipment, etc.), those would be additional equity investments into the company.